 - Automated communication with applicants.

 Customize your entry application form based on pre-defined minimal entry requirements and evaluation criteria.
 Here are some basic and standard questions:

 - The technology stack they will be using Their proposed solution

 - Areas of mentorship/improvement.

-- You can also require information related to the business side of their product, such as the pitch deck, business model, similar product, …etc.
+- You can also require information related to the business side of their product such as pitch, business model, similar product, ...etc.